seqeralabs/gatk4-germline-snps-indels/README.md

 # gatk4-germline-snps-indels
 Workflow for germline short variant discovery using GATK4 written as per the Nextflow DSL2 best-practices.

+This pipeline was developed with significant contributions by [Diamond Age Data Science](https://diamondage.com/).

 # Usage with Tower